 If you have fostered an open and honest relationship with your kids, this shouldn’t be hard.
 But if there is work to be done in your relationship, it could take some time to build trust with one another.

 If you can eliminate possible avenues of your child feeling inadequate–which OFTEN comes with social media–then figure out what you need to set in place to make that happen.

 5. Make Sure You Are Meeting Their Emotional Needs

 I write a TON about this subject.
 Why?
 Because emotional connectivity within the family is by far the most important for families to function in a healthy way.
 Here is a list of my top posts on meeting the emotional needs of your children.

 6. Speak Truth to Counteract the Lies

-As an adult, I am finally able to understand why I am the way I am in certain areas.
-A lot of it depends on what my parents did or didn’t say to me growing up.
-Sometimes, it’s another circumstance entirely.
+As an adult, I am finally able to understand why I am the way I am in certain areas, whether it was due to how I was raised or the circumstances life brought my way.

-When I was in high school, a boy made fun of me and told me my nose was too big, and it scarred me for life.
+When I was in high school, a boy told me my nose was too big; that was devastating for a teenage girl to hear.

 Words are weighty when it comes to our perception of ourselves, making it all the more important for parents to speak truths to combat the lies a child might be getting from the outside world.

 7. Make Sure You Aren’t Doing or Saying These Things